dvgica/davidvg.com/source/et-cetera/index.markdown

   * [\[ Rhythm Reloaded \]](http://www.calvin.edu/academic/engineering/senior-design/SeniorDesign07-08/Team06/) - Back in college my senior design team built a digital wireless stethoscope, here's our website (formerly rhythmreloaded.com).
-  * [Patricia Van Reenen, M.S.W., R.S.W](http://www.pvanreenen.com) - (Inserts shameless plug for mom's pyschotherapy practice) Got issues?
+  * [Patricia Van Reenen, M.S.W., R.S.W](http://www.pvanreenen.com) - (Inserts shameless plug for mom's pyschotherapy practice) She's pretty good, from what I hear!
 Also note that this was the first website I ever made, and as such I'm inordinately proud of it.